DBMS Tutorial

 Database management systems (DBMSs) have many features and characteristics that make them essential tools for storing, organizing, and managing large amounts of data in a structured and efficient way.
 Some of the key features and characteristics of DBMSs include the following:

-1. Data independence: DBMSs allow users to access and manipulate data without having to know how the data is physically stored or organized.
-This makes it easy to change the database structure without affecting how users interact with the data.
+1. Data independence: DBMSs allow users to access and manipulate data without having to know how it is physically stored or organized.
+This makes it easy to change the database structure without affecting users' interactions with the data.

 2. Data security: DBMSs provide many features to protect the data from unauthorized access, such as user authentication, access controls, and encryption.

-3. Data integrity: DBMSs enforce rules to ensure that the data is accurate and consistent, such as constraints that prevent data from being entered into the database unless it meets certain conditions.
+3. Data integrity: DBMSs enforce rules to ensure the data is accurate and consistent, such as constraints preventing data from being entered into the database unless it meets certain conditions.

 Advantages & Disadvantages of DBMS